 Goblet squats are great for developing better hip mobility, improving strength through the full range of motion.

 Goblet squats are volume friendly

-Goblet squats aren’t designed for your one rep max, they are however, volume friendly.
-Keep your heart rate up by working to time rather than repetitions.
+Goblet squats aren’t designed for your one rep max.
+Instead, they are volume friendly, meaning you can do several repetitions for hypertrophy or endurance training.
+Keep your heart rate up by working to time rather than a set number of repetitions.

 Develop grip strength

 Goblet squats require you to develop grip by holding the weight in front of your chest.
 This static position loads the forearms and increases grip strength.

 Holding the kettlebell in front of your chest to perform a goblet squat is technically isometric loading of the biceps.
 Whilst they won’t take the full brunt of the load as they are supported by other muscles, it all helps.

 How to perform a Kettlebell Goblet Squat